unlcms/project-herbie/DDEV-README.md

 1. Start DDEV
     `ddev start`
     (Since Drupal is not yet installed, DDEV will install it.
 This only happens once.)
-1. Navigate to http://project-herbie-local.unl.edu/user and login
+1. Navigate to http://project-herbie-local.unl.edu/user and login (or whatever FQDN is defined in .ddev/config.local.yaml)
 1. Connect to the container via SSH
     `ddev ssh`
     (You are now inside the Docker container.)